drivera123/LDRS500/unit-8-notes.md

 Nugent, J., Pollack, A. & D. Travis, \(2016\). _The Day to day experiences of workplace inclusion and exclusion_.
 Retrieved from [http://www.catalyst.org/system/files/the_day_to_day_experiences_of_workplace_inclusion_and_exclusion.pdf](http://www.catalyst.org/system/files/the_day_to_day_experiences_of_workplace_inclusion_and_exclusion.pdf)

+Skard, T. (2014) Women of Power.
+Bristol, U.K.: Policy Press at University of Bristol